-Cuimhne seeks to combine academic thought, archive footage, making and live performance with particular focus on memory, oral tradition and creativity.
-Cuimhne will also showcase the Arora project and Dementia Friendly Community initiative.
+Cuimhne will be a two day event that seeks to combine academic thought, archive footage, making and live performance with a particular focus on memory, oral tradition and creativity.
+Cuimhne will also showcase An Lanntair’s Arora project and Dementia Friendly Community initiative.

 There will be a strong focus on the Gaelic culture and language of the islands, with opportunities to take part in island events.

-New commissioned pieces from our Arora artists in Uist will be featured in the main gallery as well as making sessions that explore island material culture – Learn how to make a ‘Wind Cockerel’
+New commissioned pieces from our Arora artists in Uist will be featured in the main gallery as well as making sessions that explore island material culture.